connor4312/multicraft/readme.md

+# Don't use this!

+Multicraft 2.0, which is based upon this theme has officially entered prerelease.
+You can [download it here](http://multicraft.org/site/page?view=news) - it fixes a couple bugs which remained in this repo, and includes a precompiled theme for you.

+Contact [their support](http://multicraft.org/site/contact) if you have any questions ;)

 # Multicraft

 This repository contains a Multicraft panel with significant improvements and adjustments over the original Multicraft panel, namely a complete port to Bootstrap and a sane build system.